 The contractor's liability is different from that of the designer.
 If design defects arise from a design error and cannot be detected by the contractor, the designer will be liable.
 However, if the irregularities could have been identified during the work by the contractor – appointed by the designer and working under the designer's supervision – the responsibility shall be joint and several.27

 In this context, Article 622 of the Brazilian Civil Code establishes that 'if the execution of the work is entrusted to third parties, the author's responsibility for said project shall be limited to damages resulting from defects set out in Article 618, if the author is not in charge of leading or supervising the project'.

-Finally, Article 618 of the Brazilian Civil Code establishes that liability shall be objective in building contracts or other significant constructions where the material and execution provider shall be liable for the irreducible period of five years for the soundness and safety of the work, and for the materials and the soil.
-In this case, the provider will respond for a period of five years, with the owner of the project having 180 days to file a lawsuit, according to Article 618.
+Finally, Article 618 of the Brazilian Civil Code establishes that liability shall be objective in building contracts or for other significant constructions where the material and execution provider shall be liable for the soundness and safety of the work, and for the materials and the soil, for the irreducible period of five years.
+In these cases, the provider will respond for a period of five years, with the owner of the project having 180 days to file a lawsuit, pursuant to Article 618.

 vii Accountants and auditors